Das-Kollektiv/tdme2/README-BuildingHowTo.md

 ### 1.2.3.
 Build

-Note: HARDWARE_THREADS should be replaced with the number of your CPU hardware threads, e.g. if you have 2 cores and hyperthreading, you can use 4.
+Note: HARDWARE_THREADS should be replaced with the number of your CPU hardware threads, e.g. if you have 2 cores, you can use 2.

 ```bash
 gmake clean && gmake -j HARDWARE_THREADS mains CXX=clang++ CC=clang